 The biologic fate of inorganic lead in the human body is well known.
 Inorganic lead is not metabolized but is directly absorbed, distributed, and excreted.

-Once in the blood, lead is distributed primarily among three compartments--blood, soft tissue (kidney, bone marrow, liver, and brain), and mineralizing tissue (bones and teeth).
+Once in the blood, lead is distributed primarily among three compartments, (one) blood, (two)soft tissue - kidney, bone marrow, liver, and brain, and (three) mineralizing tissue - bones and teeth.

 Mineralizing tissue contains about 95% of the total body burden of lead in adults (ATSDR, 1990).

 In blood, 99% of the lead is associated with erythrocytes; the remaining 1% is in the plasma and is available for transport to the tissues.

 In single-exposure studies with adults, lead has a half- life in blood of approximately 25 days; in soft tissue, about 40 days; and in the non-labile portion of bone, more than 25 years.

 In bone there is both a labile component, which readily exchanges lead with the blood, and an inert pool.
 Lead in the inert pool poses a special risk because it is a potential endogenous source of lead.
 Because of these mobile lead stores, a person's PbB level can take several months or sometimes years to drop significantly, even after complete removal from the source of lead exposure (ATSDR, 1990).